carmenmiravete/barley_variant_calling/README.md

 To configure this workflow to use your own data, go to config directory and follow the instructions.

+#TO USE THIS REPOSITORY
+To use all the program at one, write in the TErminal the following code:

+    snakemake -p -c4

+-c or --cores you can select the number of cores you want

 ## 1. DESCOMPRESS FILES
 It is possible that the files are compressed.